-During Governor Weld's term of office many important mineral discoveries were made.
-Amongst these was the famous auriferous quartz reef discovered by William Dalby in 1877, and now worked by the Tasmanian Gold-mining Company.
 Governor Weld was called away to the Governorship of the Straits Settlements in the month of May, 1880, and the colony was temporarily administered by the Chief Justice, Sir Francis Smith.
-He was relieved in the month of October following by Sir J. H. Lefroy, who remained in the colony until the month of December, 1881.
+He was relieved in the month of October following by Sir J H. Lefroy, who remained in the colony until the month of December, 1881.
 With the exception of a sharp conflict between the two Houses of the Legislature over questions of taxation in 1882, there is little left to record of importance.
 Sir J. H. Lefroy's term of administration ceased on the 6th December, 1881, and on the following day Major Sir George Cumine Strahan was sworn in as Governor, and continued in office till the 28th October, 1886.

-During the period extending from 1882 to 1889 valuable discoveries of mineral deposits were made in the western portion of the island, notably silver-lead at Mount Zeehan in 1885; gold and copper at Mount Lyell in 1886; and silver and lead at Heazlewood River in 1887.
+During the period extending from 1882 to 1889 valuable discoveries of mineral deposits were made in the western portion of the island, notably silver-lead at Mount Zeehan in 1885; gold and copper at Mount Lyell in 1886; and silver and lead at Heazlewoot River in 1887.
 This period was also marked by considerable activity in railway construction.
 In 1886 a law was passed which had the effect of greatly extending the franchise.
-The number of members of both Houses of the Legislature was increased-from 16 to 18 in the Legislative Council, and from 32 to 36 in the Assembly.
+The number of members of both Housesof the Legislature was increased-from 16 to 18 in the Legislative Council, and from 32 to 36 in the Assembly.
 At the same time the boundaries of the Electoral Districts were re-arranged so as to give more effective representation in accordance with the distribution of population.